How To Secure Laravel API Authentication with Sanctum - Security Guide

 'supports_credentials' => true,

-Open the config/sanctum.php file to set the expired token in minutes.
+Open config/sanctum.php to set token expiration time (in minutes):

 'expiration' => 60 //1 hour